vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 The other thing I needed was simple: finding the complex roots of a polynomial.
 Compared to the niche Toeplitz system, I was sure this'd be a walk in the park.
-Alas, I was wrong.
+It was not.

 In Python, you'd call `np.roots()`.
-If we look [under the hood](https://github.com/numpy/numpy/blob/v2.1.0/numpy/lib/_polynomial_impl.py#L163-L253), we see that it finds the roots by computing the eigenvalues of a [special matrix](https://en.wikipedia.org/wiki/Companion_matrix) derived from the polynomial.
+If we look [under the hood](https://github.com/numpy/numpy/blob/v2.1.0/numpy/lib/_polynomial_impl.py#L163-L253), we see that it finds the roots by computing the eigenvalues of a special matrix derived from the polynomial.
-This _companion matrix_ has the property that its eigenvalues are exactly the roots of the polynomial.
+This [_companion matrix_](https://en.wikipedia.org/wiki/Companion_matrix) has the property that its eigenvalues are exactly the roots of the polynomial.
 For a polynomial $$c_0 + c_1x + \cdots + c_{n-1}x^{n-1} + x^n$$, it's defined as

 $$